-Spring Training in Metro Phoenix: 30 Best Places to Eat and Drink Near Cactus League Baseball Stadiums
+Spring Training: The 30 Best Places to Eat and Drink Near Cactus League Baseball Stadiums

 Tempe Diablo Stadium

-Los Angeles Angels fans, you've got it good.
+Los Angeles Angels Los Angeles Angels fans, you've got it good.
 At least, you do when it comes to your team's spring training stadium, which is the most centrally located of all the Cactus League ballparks.
 As such, you'll have plenty to choose from when it comes to pre-game beers and post-game eats, but a few of your best options close to the park include the following spots.

-For lunch, you'd be crazy to not try Little Miss BBQ, the Valley's most famous Texas-style barbecue spot.
-It's only about two and a half miles from the stadium, but to get your fix you'll need to plan on getting there close to opening or risk the restaurant selling out its near-perfect brisket before you arrive.
-A more family-friendly spot for a meal would be Oregano's Pizza Bistro, found about four miles from the park.
-Here, the whole family can share thin-crust or deep-dish pizzas, giant portions of pasta, and the spot's famous pizza cookies offered alongside a menu of beer, wine, and cocktails.
-Boulders on Broadway, a neighborhood bar about three miles from Tempe Diablo, makes a good stop for craft beer fans.
-The casual spot has more than 30 tap handles and some 70 beers available in the bottle.
+For lunch, you need to try Little Miss BBQ, the Valley's most famous Texas-style barbecue spot.
+It's only about 2.5 miles from the stadium, but to get your fix you'll need to plan on getting there close to opening or risk the restaurant selling out its near-perfect brisket before you arrive.

+A similar distance away, you'll find Fate Brewing Co., a local destination for craft beer and good eats.
+This modern brewpub offers indoor and outdoor seating with a large patio featuring a turf carpet to keep the on-the-field vibes going.
+For a spicy kick, try the Hatch Chile Gatos, one of the Valley's most unusual ales, and pair it with a perfect plate of nachos, a burger, or pizza to share.

 Little Miss BBQ